REFINED EDUCATION

 Edit with REFINED x Tec Petaja Presets

 If you’re not a film shooter but you want your digital to look like film, pay close attention to the location and compositions that film photographers are using.
 You’ll quickly notice that they are using a lot of open areas, negative space, and placing their subjects a good distance from the background to create a softness and distance between the subject and the environment.
-When shooting digital, think light, soft, open, ethereal- and mostly, allow the environment around your subject to be the frame not the focus.
+When shooting digital and considering how to make photos look like film, think light, soft, open, ethereal- and mostly, allow the environment around your subject to be the frame not the focus.

 Image by Caroline Tran